-- Regulations: - 29 CFR 1910.35, Compliance with Alternative Exit-Route Codes - 29 CFR 1910.36, Design and Construction Requirements for Exit Routes - 29 CFR 1910.37, Maintenance, Safeguards, and Operational Features for Exit Routes - Design and Construction Requirements for Exit Routes - e-training KYSAFE Training
+- OSHA Regulations: - 29 CFR 1910.35, Compliance with Alternative Exit-Route Codes - 29 CFR 1910.36, Design and Construction Requirements for Exit Routes - 29 CFR 1910.37, Maintenance, Safeguards, and Operational Features for Exit Routes - OSHA: Design and Construction Requirements for Exit Routes

 Emergency Action Plans Yes No N/A Comments An emergency action plan is in place to guide employer and worker actions during workplace emergencies.
+NOTE: While an emergency action plan is only required when an OSHA standard requires one, having a plan is a good way to prepare and protect workers and the business during an emergency.
 The plan considers all potential natural or man-made emergencies that could disrupt the workplace.
 The plan considers all potential internal sources of emergencies that could disrupt the workplace.
 The plan considers the impact of these internal and external emergencies on workplace operations and the response is tailored to the workplace.
 The plan contains a list of key personnel with contact information as well as contact information for local emergency responders, agencies, and contractors.
 The plan contains the names, titles, departments, and telephone numbers of individuals to contact for additional information or an explanation of duties and responsibilities under the plan.
 The plan addresses how medical assistance will be provided.

-Emergency Action Plans (continued) Yes No N/A Comments The plan identifies how or where personal information on workers can be obtained in an emergency.
+Emergency Action Plans Yes No N/A Comments The plan identifies how or where personal information on workers can be obtained in an emergency.
 The plan identifies the conditions under which an evacuation would be necessary.
 The plan identifies a clear chain of command and designates a person authorized to order an evacuation or shutdown of operations.
 The plan addresses the types of actions expected of different workers for the various types of potential emergencies.
 The plan designates who, if anyone, will stay to shut down critical operations during an evacuation.
 The plan outlines specific evacuation routes and exits, and these are posted in the workplace where they are easily accessible to all workers.
 The plan address procedures for assisting people during evacuations, particularly those with disabilities or who do not speak English.
 The plan identifies one or more assembly areas (as necessary for different types of emergencies) where workers will gather and a method for accounting for all workers.
 The plan addresses how visitors will be assisted in evacuation and accounted for.

-The plan identifies a preferred method for reporting fires and other emergencies.
+Emergency Action Plans Yes No N/A Comments The plan identifies a preferred method for reporting fires and other emergencies.
 The plan describes the method to be used to alert workers, including disabled workers, to evacuate or take other action.

-- Regulations:
+• OSHA Regulations:

 - 29 CFR 1910.38, Emergency Action Plans

 - 29 CFR 1910.39, Fire Prevention Plans

-- Evacuation Plans and Procedures
+• OSHA: Evacuation Plans and Procedures

-- Emergency Preparedness and Response
+• OSHA: Emergency Preparedness and Response

+• OSHA: COVID-19

+• CDC: COVID-19